xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-GOTO   Directs macro execution to another cell
+GOTO&nbsp;&nbsp;&nbsp;Directs macro execution to another cell

-HSCROLL   Horizontally scrolls through a sheet by percentage or by column or row number
+HSCROLL&nbsp;&nbsp;&nbsp;Horizontally scrolls through a sheet by percentage or by column or row number

-SELECT   Selects a cell, worksheet object, or chart item
+SELECT&nbsp;&nbsp;&nbsp;Selects a cell, worksheet object, or chart item

-VSCROLL   Vertically scrolls through a sheet by percentage or by column or row number
+VSCROLL&nbsp;&nbsp;&nbsp;Vertically scrolls through a sheet by percentage or by column or row number

 Return to [top](#E)